valstekt/opensource-automobile-system-design/README.md

 # The Impact:
 The automobile engineering design inputs are made available to entrepreneurs and hobbyists worldwide so that
-1. Their models are engineered well with the best global standards and costly mistakes are avoided
+1. Their models are engineered well with the best global standards and costly mistakes are avoided.
-2. Their time-to-market gets drastically reduced
+2. Their time-to-market gets drastically reduced.
 3. Prices of automobiles get reduced for there would be many manufacturers.
-4. Worldwide innovation can be utilized through community engagement
+4. Worldwide innovation can be utilized through community engagement.

 ## The process:

 1. The user input parameters are processed to generate the suggestions.
 2. The selected options in the suggestions are re-processed for detailed specifications.
-3. These detailed specifications can be helpful in validating for prototyping
+3. These detailed specifications can be helpful in validating for prototyping.

 # Electric vehicles